topfreegames/pusher/README.md

 * `PUSHER_SENTRY_URL` - Sentry Client Key (DSN);

 Pusher can detect and filter out duplicate messages to avoid sending the same notification multiple times to the same device.
+Note: This feature is not yet active.
+Currently, deduplication only tracks metrics and does not prevent duplicate messages.

 * `PUSHER_DEDUP_REDIS_HOST` - Redis host for deduplication service
 * `PUSHER_DEDUP_REDIS_PORT` - Redis port for deduplication service